MediaComem/comem-archidep/ex/one-chat-room-deployment.md

 - [Vue.js (client-side JavaScript)][vue] for the frontend
 - [MongoDB][mongo] for the database (a non-relational, [NoSQL][nosql] database)

-You do not need to know any of these technologies, as your goal is only to install and run the application, not modify it.
+You do not need to know the specifics of these technologies.
+Your goal is only to deploy the application as indicated by the instructions.
+You will not need to modify it except for a very small change at the end to test your automated deployment.

-## Getting started
+## :exclamation: Getting started

 You should start by **forking** the [repository][repo] with the `Fork` button, and use your own copy of the repository instead of the provided one.
 This will make it easier for you to test the automated deployment at the end.

 You must then follow the instructions in the [project's `README`][readme] to install the necessary requirements and perform the initial setup.
+That README is
+generic: it is not written specifically for this exercise.

-Where necessary, you will need to find installation instructions for Ubuntu (version 20.04 Focal).
+Where necessary, you will need to find installation instructions for Ubuntu (version 24.04 Noble).

-### Optional: test in development mode
+### :question: Optional: test in development mode

 Before attempting to set up the systemd service, nginx configuration and automated deployment, you might want to simply run the application manually to